-Moreover, to prevent unauthorised access, records can be protected for example by implementing a role-based access control (RBAC) approach, or certain records can be password protected at the file level.
+Moreover, to prevent unauthorised access, records can be protected, for example, by implementing a role-based access control (RBAC) approach, or certain records can be password protected at the file level.
 Commercial applications feature built-in basic password protection functions for their file formats.
 Access protection can also be achieved by protecting the environment where the individual records are stored (e.g. access protection on databases, file shares, directories, etc.).

-GM1 IS.D.OR.250(a) Information security management manual (ISMM)
+GM1 IS.I.OR.250(a) Information security management manual (ISMM)

-The organisation may choose to document some of the information required under point IS.D.OR.250(a) in separate documents (e.g. procedures).
+The organisation may choose to document some of the information required under point IS.I.OR.250(a) in separate documents (e.g. procedures).
 In this case, it should ensure that the manual contains adequate references to any document kept separately.
 Any such documents are then to be considered an integral part of the organisation's information security management system manual.

 In the event where an entity holds multiple authorisations or declarations, the ISMM may apply to one or more organisations at a time based on a common ISMS.
-This ISMM should include at least an approval document of each organisation and should formally be approved by each organisation's accountable manager or, in the case of design organisations, by each head of the design organisations or responsible person.
-A common responsible person may be appointed as per IS.D.OR.240(d) and the guidelines of GM1 IS.D.OR.240(e).
+This ISMM should include at least an approval document of each organisation and should formally be approved by each organisation's accountable manager or responsible person.
+A common responsible person may be appointed as per IS.I.OR.240(d) and the guidelines of GM1 IS.I.OR.240(e).